jefflangtech/dictionary-web-app/NOTES.md

 - If one needs to access the internal elements of an SVG, even changing fill or stroke color, the SVG needs to be inline in the HTML, not embedded through an img tag.
 - Also I didn't know that one can just open the SVG file in VSCode or a text editor to get access to the internals

+**CSS**
+The layout was more complicated than I thought.
+There were a lot of little things that added up: position changes, an underline that was gray not black, spacing to this to spacing to that.
+I was anticipating a smooth ride--and I suppose it was not that rough--but there was more to it than I thought just looking over the (mostly) textual layout.

+450 lines of CSS always makes me think I went gonzo on it.

 **JS**
 Mouseout bubbles and mouseleave does not.
 I couldn't figure out why my disappearing menu was glitchy and then I thought...maybe it's a bubbling behavior, even though I was targeting the parent, not the children.
 Turns out it was definitely a bubbling behavior.
 By using "mouseleave" instead of "mouseout" I was able to control the behavior to just the parent and get the response I needed.